aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 [Some AWS resources](https://docs.aws.amazon.com/ram/latest/userguide/shareable.html#shareable-r53.) allow cross-account sharing via AWS RAM instead of resource-based policies.
 By default, AWS RAM shares allow sharing outside of an Organizations organization.
 You can explicitly [restrict sharing of resources outside of AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing-create.html) and then limit AWS RAM actions based on this configuration.

-### "Sid":"PreventExternalResourceShare"
+### "Sid":"PreventExternalResourceShare" and "Sid": "PreventExternalResourceShareKMS"

-This statement is included in the [data_perimeter_governance_scp](data_perimeter_governance_scp.json) and restricts resource sharing by capabilities that are embedded into services.
+These statements are included in the [data_perimeter_governance_scp](data_perimeter_governance_scp.json) and restrict resource sharing by capabilities that are embedded into services.

 Some AWS services use neither resource-based policies nor AWS RAM.